bkiani/bkiani.github.io/_pages/about.md

 My CV can be [found here](https://bkiani.github.io/files/BKiani_CV.pdf).

 I'm always interested in meeting new people so please reach out to me if you want to chat.
-The best way to reach me is via email: bkiani at mit dot edu
+The best way to reach me is via email: bkiani at g.harvard dot edu